 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

-Mercifully giving birth phobia can now be overcome quickly and easily if you choose the right approach.
+Mercifully giving birth fear can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Giving Birth Phobia can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Giving Birth Fear can be overcome

 About the Fear

 The actual feelings of Giving Birth Fear are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.

 And yet this is a problem you can quickly and permanently conquer – just as long as you are really committed to doing so.
 Conquering the fear means saying goodbye once and for all to that nasty feeling and discovering the steps to switch on the calm, centered, confident you.

 No. There’s Nothing Wrong with You

 The first thing to understand is that there’s nothing wrong with you.
 Nothing at all.
 Creating positive and negative emotional associations is a perfectly normal (and crucially important) function of your brain.
 We will simply show you how to take control of those associations – how to turn them to your benefit.

 You were not born with giving birth fear.
 Somehow, you ‘learned’ the fear from one or more unpleasant experiences.